 To prevent water stagnantion for a long time in the ATS system, the ATS system will purge water once a day.
 Every 24 hours from the last system run, the ATS system will turn on full speed for 20 seconds with flashing letter "P" displayed in the panel.

-1 Low rolling bursts
+1 Cow rolling bursts

 2 Medium continuous bursts

 3 Accelerated continuous bursts

-4 nnnnn
+4 Note that the state of the stat

+5

+3 gentle bursts followed by 1 vigorous burst